CITY OF EFFINGHAM – COVID-19: PRESS RELEASE

 If you need to do business with the city, chances are you can do it online.
 Please reference our additional resources section below, or click on contact us for assistance.

-Fire Station 1 and Fire Station 2 are closed to the public.
+Fire Station 1 and Fire Station 2 - open to the public.

-Effingham Tourism Department is currently closed to the public.
-Please contact them via telephone and email, with information located at www.visiteffinghamil.com
+Effingham Tourism Department - open to the public .
+All information is located at www.visiteffinghamil.com

 The Effingham Tourism Office plans to continue to share information to inspire future travel and to aid visitors in planning their visit and/or rescheduling their stay in Effingham.
 Additionally, we will be sharing important updates regarding openings, closings and cancellations of all programs and events.
 It is our goal to encourage exciting experiences in Effingham, and to do that safely.